 You’re going to have to expect less than luxury if you’re travelling on a tight budget.
 Hostels are an obvious choice for accommodation, and although your skin might crawl at the thought, they are nowhere near as bad as you may expect.

 Travellers often flock to the cheap shared rooms due to their low costs and adequate facilities – some even offer catering.
 But how about taking it one step further and couch surfing, as suggested by The Secret Traveller.
 There are a select few websites now that locals have advertised spare rooms on.
 So if you’re looking for a genuine insight into the local culture, this is the way to do it.

 Want to know more about hostels?
 What to expect staying in a hostel dorm room

 6. Fly really early or really late

 You may have to sacrifice a lie-in for an early flight if you want to save a bit of money.
-They say the early bird catches the worm and in this case it couldn’t be more true – choosing to fly either early in the morning or during the night could save you a lot of money as opposed to flying during the day.
+They say the early bird catches the worm and in this case, it couldn’t be truer – choosing to fly either early in the morning or during the night could save you a lot of money as opposed to flying during the day.